niektuytel/niektuytel/README.md

 -> Discord: `Okido#3690`
 -> Motto: `Don't waste your time, there is already a shortage of it`

-I really code anything :)
+I really code anything :) , but mostly like hardware programming